-In common law states, your spouse's debts are normally his debts alone, not yours.
-Creditors can't garnish your wages for bills your spouse runs up, but there are exceptions.
+All the other states are common law states.
+In these states, your spouse's debts are normally his debts alone, not yours.
+This means that creditors can't garnish your wages for bills your spouse runs up.
+Again, there are exceptions.
 For example, if you co-sign a loan or your spouse puts the debt on your joint credit card, creditors can come after you.
 Creditors also may be able to collect from you for debts incurred to pay for necessities, such as food and shelter.

 Creditors can garnish bank accounts as well as paychecks.
 If you deposit your paycheck in a joint account with your spouse, it may be vulnerable to his creditors.
 Washington and California laws say that a joint bank account can be tapped to pay your spouse's child support obligation, but if you can show which part of the money is yours, that cash is off-limits.
 The vulnerability of joint accounts varies greatly between states.

 Limits on Garnishment